pwyf/ati/2018/agencies/france-afd.md

 France-AFD remains in the fair category.

-They have improved the timeliness of their data, now publishing quarterly.
+They have improved the frequncy of their publication, now publishing quarterly compared to less than quarterly in 2016.

-France-AF also published a new transparency policy.
+France-AFD also published a new transparency policy.

 France-AFD performs well on the majority of the project attributes indicators and is one of three organisations within the fair category to score on sub-national locations.
-It fails however to publish actual dates and contact details in IATI.
+It fails however to publish actual dates and contact details to IATI.
 While contact details are sometimes made available, actual dates are not published at all.
 France-AFD is one of three organisations within the fair category to score on sub-national locations.

 Only one organisational and planning indicator, procurement policy, is available in a comparable format.